 Soap decoupage crafts make lovely gifts to give away, or something special to keep for yourself.
 And they’re easy – you just need a few inexpensive supplies, some of which you may already have at home.
 The sample on this page is perfect for Valentine’s Day, Mother’s Day, or even December holiday gift giving.

-For soap decoupage for men, change out the kind of soap and the image.
+Soap for men — Just change out the kind of soap and the image.
 Perhaps a small scene, fall leaves, a bird, bird house, or even a sports logo.
 And when you give it, think of how you will package it, perhaps with another related item.

 - Bar of soap (or two)